gbmhunter/blog/content/electronics/components/connectors/d-subminiature-d-sub-connectors/_index.md

 You can buy pre-made screw kits, such as the [TE Connectivity 5205817-1](http://www.digikey.co.nz/product-search/en?vendor=0&keywords=5205817-1&stock=1), which comes with all the necessary screws and associated hardware to secure two D-sub connectors together (I might point out here that screws **are not required** to make a connection, but help to make it more secure).

-{{% img src="te-connectivity-5205817-1-d-sub-screw-kit.jpg" width="254" caption="The TE Connectivity 5205817-1 D-Sub screw kit." %}}
+{{% figure src="te-connectivity-5205817-1-d-sub-screw-kit.jpg" width="254" caption="The TE Connectivity 5205817-1 D-Sub screw kit." %}}

 ## Waterproof Variants

 Waterproof variants of D-sub connectors exist, the two most common being a DE-9 or a DB-25.

-{{% img src="amphenol-ltw-waterproof-serial-de-9-receptacle-connector.jpg" width="450" caption="A waterproof DE-9 receptacle by Amphenol LTW." %}}
+{{% figure src="amphenol-ltw-waterproof-serial-de-9-receptacle-connector.jpg" width="450" caption="A waterproof DE-9 receptacle by Amphenol LTW." %}}